Wise in our own eyes

 What “Question everything” is about:

-In the same vein as my chapter on the Education of Zombies, by Zombies, I stress the importance of questioning everything you hear, everything you’re taught, and even everything you “think” you know, and doing this on a consistent basis throughout your life’s journey.
+In the same vein as my chapter on the Education of Zombies, by Zombies, I stress the importance of questioning everything you hear, everything you’re taught, everything you “think” you know, and doing this on a consistent basis throughout your life’s journey.
 There are many people and “powers that be” that want you to believe certain things to be true, which aren’t.
 They have a strong interest in keeping you misinformed, dumb, and lazy.
-Their vested interests typically take the form of either power, money, or both.
+Their vested interests take the form of power, money, fame, or all three.

 I can’t stress enough the importance of being proactive in your consumption of news and information.
-You should always seek out multiple sources for your news and information, never relying on just one.
+Always seek out multiple sources for your news and information, never relying on just one.
 A big reason for the world’s problems is that too many people “trust” the news that agrees with their own pre-formed opinions.
 We do this because it makes us feel validated, and comforted.

 Well I have a news bulletin of my own for you: The Truth doesn’t care if it validates your opinions or whether it comforts you.
 The Truth simply is.
 No matter how hard we try, we cannot change Truth to match our feelings and opinions.